katiusciamoreira/JSON/README.md

 **Obrigada! - Katiuscia Moreira**
 ___________________________________________________________________________________________________________________

-# Here are some codes that I've been learning about relateds uses of JSON to share and contributions.
+# Here are some codes that I've been learning about relateds uses of JSON.

 -Code examples: